sonalsannigrahi/Archers-Final/LogBook.md

 Saba Tavdgiridze and Nícolas Lopes - Implemented the rectangle class( Rigid object ) which will be a basis of an array class in the game.

 Hoang Anh Ngo - This week, I finished the implementation of the class of buttons of the state screens.
 Next week, I will start on implementing on the game over screen and the layout of different parts of each state screen (settings, options, etc.).

+## Week 5 (15th Dec - 20th Dec)

+Xingjian Zhang - Worked with Diego and began implementation of a tutorial level.
+Added instructional texts with custom fonts to the game and created sprites for dummy targets and arrow pointers.
+Next week, I will implement the dummy targets and add more features to the tutorial.